samueltuki/iRecipe/README.md

 ## Getting Started

 Getting started with iRecipe is easy.
-Simply click the live Site URL link and start exploring the world of cooking like never before.
+Simply click the live Site URL link and start exploring the world of cooking and cocktail making like never before.
 With iRecipe, you'll have access to a wide collection of recipes and images to inspire your next meal.
+Whether you're looking to cook an Italian dish or a Chinese one, our app offers translation capabilities, allowing you to explore new cuisines and flavors with ease.
+Additionally, our app offers a random cocktail generator feature, enabling you to discover new and exciting drinks that you may not have considered before.

 ## Links to the deployed application and the GitHub repository